Morpher-io/uspd_website/contracts/README.md

 ### Stabilizer Queue Implementation

 The protocol maintains a sorted linked list of stabilizers, ordered by their overcollateralization ratio.
-Stabilizers can choose their desired overcollateralization level, and the system automatically positions them in the queue based on this ratio.
-This on-chain sorting mechanism ensures efficient processing while working within EVM gas limits, as only the correct position needs to be found and validated during stabilizer addition.
+Stabilizers can choose their desired overcollateralization level, with the correct position in the queue being determined through offchain computation.
+The on-chain contract then only needs to validate the proposed position during stabilizer addition, making the process gas-efficient while maintaining the ordered structure of the queue.

 ## Foundry